Simplifying Traffic Anomaly Detection with Video Foundation Models

 \mypara{Model input.} All Video ViTs and R(2+1)D are trained on sliding windows of size 224×224×16 at 10 FPS (1.5s temporal context) by default.
-For InternVideo2, which uses tubelets of size 1, we use 224×224×8 at 5 FPS to match the same duration.
+For InternVideo2 and UMT, which use tubelets of size 1, we use 224×224×8 at 5 FPS to match the same duration.
 MOVAD processes videos frame-by-frame at resolution 640×480.

-\mypara{Fine-tuning.} With all Video ViTs and R(2+1)D, we closely follow the VideoMAE fine-tuning recipe for HMDB51.
+\mypara{Fine-tuning.} With all Video ViTs, R(2+1)D, and VidNeXt variants, we closely follow the VideoMAE fine-tuning recipe for HMDB51.
 We train for 50 epochs (5 warmup), with 50K randomly sampled examples per epoch and a batch size of 56.
-For VidNeXt variants, and MOVAD, we follow the original training settings.
+For MOVAD, we follow the original training settings.

 \mypara{Domain-adaptive pre-training (DAPT).} We apply the VideoMAE pre-training strategy~\cite{tong2022videomae}, masking 75\% of tokens, using MSE loss on masked tokens only.
 Training uses a batch size of 800 and 1M samples per epoch, with 12 epochs.
 We explore DAPT on three domains: (a) Kinetics-700, (b) BDD100K (normal driving), and (c) BDD100K + CAP-DATA (a mix of normal and abnormal driving).
 More details can be found in~\cref{sup:sec:implementation}.